abdennour/chocolata/README.md

 # Overview :

-An Javascript Client-side API that handles adding, getting & removing cookies to/from `document.cookie`.
+A Javascript Client-side API that handles adding, getting & removing cookies to/from `document.cookie`.

 It handles also complex data structure.
 Indeed, You can persist not only `String` but also `Objects` in  `document.cookie`.